- Lesson Goals

 In this opening module you will install the Python programming language, the Beautiful Soup HTML/XML parser, and a text editor.
 Screencaps provided here come from Komodo Edit, but you can use any text editor capable of working with Python.
 Here’s a list of other options: Python Editors.
 Once everything is installed, you will write your first programs, “Hello World” in Python and HTML.

 the Python Programming Language

 The programming language we will use in this series of lessons is Python, a free, open source language.
-Unless otherwise noted, we will be using Python v.2 throughout.
-Version 3 is available but we have elected to stick with version 2 because it’s the most widely used version and it is the one that ships preinstalled on new Macs.
-Python 3 has a few differences in formatting (think grammar rules) and if you are trying to use Python 3 with the Programming Historian, you may run into difficulties.
+Unless otherwise noted, we will be using Python 3 throughout.
+Version 2 is no longer officially supported, but you might still find it used in older projects or lessons.
+Python 3 has a few differences in formatting (think grammar rules), so beware if you find examples online that still use Python 2.
+They might not run under current versions of Python.

 Backup Your Work!